Ardrossan Lifeboat Station

 Ardrossan Lifeboat Station was located on the outer west pier at the harbour at Ardrossan, a town overlooking the Firth of Clyde and the Isle of Arran, in the county of North Ayrshire, historically Ayrshire, on the south-west coast of Scotland.

-A lifeboat was first stationed at Ardrossan in 1807, by the Ardrossan Lifeboat Society.
+A lifeboat was first stationed at Ardrossan in 1807, by the Ardrossan Lifeboat Society, the gift of Hugh Montgomerie, 12th Earl of Eglinton.
 Management of the station transferred to the Royal National Lifeboat Institution (RNLI) in 1869.

 Ardrossan Lifeboat Station closed in 1930.

 History

 On 10 November 1831, a coastguard officer and 10 men launched the local private lifeboat, to the aid of the brig Lady Montgomerie, which sank off Saltcoats harbour.
 The Master, Mate and one crew man were lost, but two apprentices were rescued.
 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 Lt.
 William Lyons, RN, H.M.
 Coastguard, was awarded the RNIPLS Silver Medal.

 Following the report from the Inspector of Lifeboats, and with the kind co-operation of G. B. M. Beatson, late Divisional Officer of H.M.
-Coastguard, at the meeting of the RNLI committee of management on 4 Nov 1869, it was decided to takeover the existing Ardrossan lifeboat station.
+Coastguard, at the meeting of the RNLI committee of management on 4 Nov 1869, it was decided to take over the existing Ardrossan lifeboat station.
 As the existing boat was an old obsolete version, a new lifeboat with carriage was provided, and a new boathouse was constructed.

 The lifeboat, a 33-foot self-righting 'Pulling and Sailing (P&S) lifeboat, one with sails and (10) oars, and costing £277-17s-6d, along with a new transporting carriage, which cost £100-10s, were conveyed free of charge from Carlisle to Ardrossan by the Glasgow and South Western Railway Company.
 On the 18th June 1870, the lifeboat was taken in a grand procession through the town to the outer harbour, with vessels, houses and public buildings decorated with flags, and joined by members of the lifeboat committee, Town Council, local artillery volunteers, Freemasons, and two bands.
 The lifeboat was then launched and demonstrated to the watching crowd.